GovStackWorkingGroup/bb-workflow/test/plan.md

 @farai - How do we test an actual workflow process? (do we set up each example with a "fixture" - a standard workflow that must be configured for each example application.)

+@aare - Several steps... first check endpoints.
+Next, specify a series of workflows that the engine must be able to perform.

+@taylor - if we define what we expect the output of a business process to be, given a certain input and theoretical steps, could we ask the "owner" of each candidate application to "create a process with id N, which when executed does X, Y, and Z".

+**Next Step:** come up with the "canonical workflow processes" that we want to test and document them in a BPMN diagram.

+## Tests

+1. ensure that application can be launched via docker with a adaptor and a security server
+2. check that all defined API endpoints in the openAPI-spec.yaml return proper response codes
+3. check input/output/result for canonical workflow processes